The AtomSphere API provides programmatic access to functionality that is normally accessed through the Dell Boomi AtomSphere platform.

 Objects represent structures and relationships within AtomSphere, such as Account, Account User Role, Atom Startup Properties, and Environment.

 Verbs are the various operations that you can perform for each object, such as GET, QUERY, and UPDATE.
 These verbs are referred to as object-based operations.
-Verbs that do not fall into the object/verb hierarchy, such as deployComponent and executeProcess, are referred to as action-based operations.
+Verbs that do not fall into the object/verb hierarchy, such as executeProcess, are referred to as action-based operations.

 All AtomSphere API calls are authenticated by AtomSphere user name and account ID.
 The account ID is used as the general context for any API call.
 For example, if you make an API call to execute a QUERY of the Account Groups object with no query filters applied, all of the account groups owned by the authenticated account are returned.